farishaddad/Knowledge-Mining-using-Cognitive-Search/03-Solution-Architecture.md

 ![](media/no-meta.png =400x)

-**Cognitive Search uses the most advanced cognitive services, based on Microsoft's AI Platform, to extract and create enriched metadata about your documents, vastly improving the overall search experience.** Unless instructed otherwise, you will use a sample dataset that contains documents of different formats (docs, pdfs, images, ppts, etc.) and languages.
+**Cognitive Search uses the most advanced cognitive services, based on Microsoft's AI Platform, to extract and create enriched metadata about your documents, vastly improving the overall search experience.**

+Unless instructed otherwise, in this training you will use a sample dataset that contains documents of different formats (docs, pdfs, images, ppts, etc.) and languages.